Differential/docs/GUIDEBOOK.md

 ## What should you work on?

 Deciding how to spend your time is very challenging.
-You'll find yourself constantly looking around for the most valuable work you could be doing, and it's not always obvious what that is.
+If you're ambitious, you'll find yourself constantly looking around for the most valuable work you could be doing, and it's not always obvious what that is.

 How much time should you spend in your core area of expertise?
 During a project, how far outside of that core area should you allow yourself to drift?